-ESMTP (RFC 1869) allows a broader set of commands than normal SMTP.
+ESMTP (RFC 1869) allows a broader set of commands than the normal SMTP.
 If a client wishes to use ESMTP instead of SMTP, it should use the EHLO command instead of HELO to greet the server.

-If the server support ESMTP it will reply with a success code (250), otherwise replies with a error code (5xx), it the last case, the client will have to send an HELO and use normal SMTP.
+If the server supports ESMTP, it will reply with a success code (250), otherwise replies with an error code (5xx), it the last case, the client will have to send a HELO and settle for using the normal SMTP.

-220 frodo.dei.isep.ipp.pt ESMTP Mailer DEINET-1.1; Wed, 21 May 2008 18:46:30 +0100 EHLO frodo.dei.isep.ipp.pt 250-frodo.dei.isep.ipp.pt Hello pci14ppp.dei.isep.ipp.pt [193.136.62.213], pleased to meet you 250-ENHANCEDSTATUSCODES 250-PIPELINING 250-SIZE 33554432 250-SIX 250-DSN 250-ETRN 250-AUTH DIGEST-MD5 250-DELIVERBY 250 HELP QUIT
+220 frodo.dei.isep.ipp.pt ESMTP Mailer DEINET-1.1; Wed, 21 May 2008 18:46:30 +0100 EHLO frodo.dei.isep.ipp.pt 250-frodo.dei.isep.ipp.pt Hello pci14ppp.dei.isep.ipp.pt [193.136.62.213], pleased to meet you 250-ENHANCEDSTATUSCODES 250-PIPELINING 250-8BITMIME 250-SIZE 33554432 250-DSN 250-ETRN 250-AUTH DIGEST-MD5 250-DELIVERBY 250 HELP QUIT

-In the above SMTP session no message was actually sent but we can see this server supports ESMPT and also which extensions it supports.
+In the above SMTP session, no message was actually sent but we can see this server supports ESMTP, and also, which extensions it supports.

-SMTP/ESMTP Security issues
+SMTP/ESMTP security issues

-The main security issue around SMTP architecture results from the absence of sender's authentication.
-When an MTA receives a mail message through SMTP, there no way to guarantee the From: field matches the user how actually created the message.
+The main security issue around SMTP architecture results from the absence of a sender's authentication.
+When an MTA receives a mail message through SMTP, there no way to guarantee the From: field matches the user who actually created the message.

-The first step to solve this issue is imposing user's authentication with ESMTP and the AUTH feature, however, this is possible only if the MTA has direct access to a user's database providing authentication credentials.
-This may be a solution for MUA accesses, of course the user is required to use only the specific local MTA (SMTP server) where he has an account.
+The first step to solve this issue is imposing user's authentication with the ESMTP AUTH feature, however, this is possible only if the MTA has direct access to a user's database with authentication credentials.
+This may be a solution for MUA accesses, of course, the user is then required to use only the specific local MTA (SMTP server) where he has an account.

-But that's not all, SMTP is also used for MTA to MTA messages transfer.
-When the local MTA receives a message from the MUA, it's able to authenticate the sender, but then it will use SMTP to send the message to the recipient's MTA.
+But that's not all, SMTP is also used for MTA-to-MTA messages transfer.
+In fact, when the local MTA receives a message from the MUA, it's able to authenticate the sender, but then it will use SMTP to send the message to the recipient's MTA.

-There's no direct approach for the recipient's MTA to validate if the message's From: field matches the real message's creator.
+There's no straightforward approach for the recipient's MTA to validate if the message's From: field matches the real message's creator.

-To implement a mail system in a DNS domain, MX records must be defined to publicly announce SMTP servers available to receive mail messages for recipients on the domain, these servers must be publicly accessible by SMTP.
-To avoid misuse, some steps are required:
+To implement a mail system in a DNS domain, MX records must be defined to publicly announce SMTP servers available to receive mail messages for recipients on the domain.
+These servers must be publicly accessible by SMTP.
+To avoid misuse, several security criteria are required:

-- Messages from locally authenticated users, as far as the From: field is correct, are always accepted. - Messages from any remote MTA can't be checked, so they are only accepted if intended to domain's recipients.
-Otherwise the server could be used by an attacker to forge messages with arbitrary senders identification.
-This is called an open mail relay. - As detected, open mail relays are placed in public black lists, once there all SMTP servers will block any incoming SMTP message from them.
-This is another check all SMTP servers should do (if the message is coming from a blacklisted MTA). - SPF is very helpful here, each DNS domain should define a TXT record declaring which SMTP servers are allowed to send messages with the From: field containing a recipient belonging to the domain.
+- Messages from locally authenticated users, as far as the From: field is the right one, are always accepted. - Messages from any remote MTA can't be checked, so they are only accepted if intended to local recipients.
+Otherwise, the server could be used by an attacker to forge messages with arbitrary senders' identification.
+This is called an open mail relay. - As detected, open mail relays are placed in public blacklists, once there, all SMTP servers will block any incoming SMTP message from them.
+This is another check all SMTP servers should do (if the message is coming from a blacklisted MTA). - SPF is very helpful here; each DNS domain should define a TXT record declaring which SMTP servers are allowed to send messages with the From: field containing a recipient belonging to the domain.
 Usually "v=spf1 +mx -all" meaning only domain's MX defined servers are allowed.
 This is yet another check all SMTP servers should do.

-Electronic mail - Remote mailboxes access
+Electronic mail - remote mailboxes access